Mar 13, 2026

 Technically yes, tribal lenders can sue you.
 But because tribes have sovereign immunity, it may be difficult for them to enforce judgments in state courts.
 Some courts may find such loans unenforceable due to violations of state usury laws or consumer protections.

-Tribal lenders can’t legally garnish your wages without first obtaining a court order, and according to the FTC, many tribal lenders who have attempted to bypass this requirement by claiming sovereign immunity have faced legal action for violating federal consumer protection laws.
+Tribal lenders can’t legally garnish your wages without first obtaining a court order.
+Many tribal lenders who have attempted to bypass this requirement by claiming sovereign immunity have faced legal action for violating federal consumer protection laws.